 How to Calculate a Good Wholesale Profit Margin

-Breaking into the industry of buying wholesale for your store requires dealing with inventory, calculating wholesale profit margin, and defining product markup, which are somewhat complex processes.
+Breaking into the industry of wholesale buying for your store requires dealing with inventory turnover, calculating wholesale profit margin, and defining product markup, and differentiating between margin and markup, which are somewhat complex processes.
 Especially if you are a newcomer in this sector, you might encounter some difficulties in trying to grasp the differences between wholesale profit margin and product markup.
 In this article, we’ll discuss wholesale profit margins and mention a few fundamentals to minimize losses.
-Find out how to calculate wholesale profit margins and find the perfect prices, in order to make profits.
+Find out how to calculate wholesale profit margins and find the perfect prices via price comparison, in order to make profits.

 This is fundamental to understand because, at times, you could experience that certain products don’t sell as fast as you expected.
 Thus, it’ll fall to you to make some adjustments to the retail prices of the products you sell.
 So, knowing how to recognize a good wholesale profit margin will help you make the right choices.